overfl0/Pythia/README.md

 #### Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock

-Your Docker environment is misconfigured and you probably need to add yourself to the `docker` group and restart the shell.
+Your Docker environment is misconfigured.
+You probably need to add yourself to the `docker` group and restart the shell.

     sudo usermod -aG docker $USER

+#### FileExistsError: [Errno 17] File exists: '@Pythia/python-310-embed-linux32'

+Docker/WSL2 is probably throwing a fit.
+Restart WSL by typing this command.

+    wsl --shutdown

 Contributing
 ------------